albertattard/java-boot-camp/03 - Classes, Methods and Objects.md

 Different from some other programming languages, like [JavaScript](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/this), there is no need to bind it or do any gymnastics.

-In Java, we can have objects within objects in the form of [inner anonymous classes, discussed in depth later on].
+In Java, we can have objects within objects in the form of [inner anonymous classes, discussed in depth later on](#inner-anonymous-class).
 Consider the following (*possibly advanced*) example.

 **⚠️ THE FOLLOWING EXAMPLE WILL NOT COMPILE!!**